-Dr. Steven V. Edelman is a Clinical Professor of Medicine at UCSD School of Medicine, the Director of the Diabetes Care Clinic at the VA Medical Center in San Diego and a type 1 since the age of 15.
+Dr. Steven V. Edelman is a Clinical Professor of Medicine at University of California, San Diego (UCSD) School of Medicine, the Director of the Diabetes Care Clinic at the VA Medical Center in San Diego and a type 1 since the age of 15.
 He’s dedicated his medical career to bringing diabetes education and cutting-edge management strategies directly to the people who need it most, people who have diabetes and the medical professionals who treat them.

 President, Behavioral Diabetes Institute; Associate Clinical Professor, Department of Psychiatry, University of California San Diego

 University of California, San Diego School of Medicine

 At course completion, participants should be able to:

-|1.
-Discuss the different pathophysiologic defects associated with type 2 diabetes and how all of the pharmacologic agents (oral and injectable) address these specific abnormalities.
+- Identify the different pathophysiologic defects associated with type 2 diabetes and how all the pharmacologic agents (oral and injectable) address these specific abnormalities.

 - Employ innovative and dynamic strategies for communication with patients to strengthen provider-patient relations and improve patient outcomes.

-This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of California, San Diego School of Medicine and Taking Control of Your Diabetes.
-The University of California, San Diego School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the University of California San Diego School of Medicine and Taking Control of Your Diabetes.
+The University of California San Diego School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 Nurses: For the purposes of recertification, the American Nurses Credentialing Center accepts AMA PRA Category 1 Credits™ issued by organizations accredited by the ACCME.
-For the purpose of re-licensure, the California Board of Registered Nursing accepts AMA PRA Category 1 credits™ (report up to 6.25 hours of credit and list “CME Category 1” as the provider number).
+For the purpose of re-licensure, the California Board of Registered Nursing accepts AMA PRA Category 1 credits™ (report up to 6.0 hours of credit and list “CME Category 1” as the provider number).

 Physician Assistants: The AAPA accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by ACCME or a recognized state medical society.
-Physician assistants may receive a maximum of 6.25 hours of Category 1 credit for completing this program.
+Physician assistants may receive a maximum of 6.0 hours of Category 1 credit for completing this program.

 Cultural and Linguistic Competency